 There are verses by Roald Dahl in the book that will make you say them once and then ten more for their sheer deliciousness and common sense.
 Take for example when Veruca Salt, the pampered little rich girl goes down a chute.

 Willy Wonka who we expect as maker of chocolates probably loves children, turns out to be really fond of chocolate.
 Children he more or less tolerates.
-Dahl, through Wonka’s eyes tells us children have very different personalities, some wonderful, some repulsive.
-Wonka turns out to be totally in love with his factory and in search of an heir.
+Dahl, through Wonka's eyes tells us children have very different personalities, some wonderful, some not so much.